ridz1208/Loris/modules/data_release/README.md

 - Uploads are stored under the `modules/data_release/user_uploads` directory which can easily be symlinked to another location if necessary, ensure that it can be written to by your web server.
-- Remove permissions by deleting rows in the data_release_permissions table
+- Remove permissions by deleting rows in the data_release_permissions table.
 - Upload date will automatically be added during file upload.